rvald/sky-insight/README.md

 # SKY INSIGHT

 ## Overview
 Sky Insight is a data pipeline designed to process and analyze real-time social media posts from the Bluesky network.
-The project ingests posts via WebSocket, publishes them to a Kafka topic, and performs hashtag aggregation using Apache Flink.
+The project ingests posts via WebSocket, publishes them to a Kafka topic, and performs hashtag aggregation using Apache Flink, in order to find the most used hashtags given a time window.
 Aggregated results are stored in a PostgreSQL database for further analysis.

 ## Architecture
 The project consists of the following components: